canonical/kafka-k8s-operator/docs/reference/r-file-system-path.md

 # File System Path

-In the following table, we summarize some of the most relevant file path used in the Kafka and ZooKeeper charms.
+In the following table, we summarize some of the most relevant file paths used in the Kafka and ZooKeeper charms.

 ## Kafka